GuitarCraftMiner/RealTime5-Team-2/GUI_Design/README.md

-# Folder for GUI Design
+# GUI Design for System

 ## Design
 GUI design is done in QT.